Pine Bark Extract Shortens Duration of the Common Cold

 “The results of the study demonstrate the effects of a supplement plan using Pycnogenol® alone or in association with other supplements to reduce the symptoms and severity of the common cold.”

-Pycnogenol ® is a leading supplier of a pine bark extract derived from the maritime pine tree (Pinus maritime), indigenous to the southwest coast of France.
+Pycnogenol ® is a leading brand of pine bark extract derived from the maritime pine tree (Pinus maritime), indigenous to the southwest coast of France.
 It has been found to contain phytonutrients such as procyanidins, bioflavonoids and numerous organic acids.
 The patented plant extract has been the subject of more than 300 published research studies showing its efficacy in a number of conditions, most specifically those related to inflammation and low immune function.

 Pine bark extract is a super-antioxidant, and has been shown to reduce free radicals as well as boost the immune system.
 This immunity effect was illustrated in another recent study on Pycnogenol® that showed it reduces airway inflammation.